 3. What action you have already taken, if any, and what responses you have had.

 4. What results you want from your complaint.

 5. For further advice if you live in England, contact your local Healthwatch organisation (see Useful organisations and websites), who can tell you if there are any advocacy organisations in your area that can help you progress your complaint.
 As the ‘consumer champion’ for health and social care providers in your area, it is always worth letting your local Healthwatch know about any problems so that they can use this to help improve service provision in your area.

-Which? has launched a campaign to make complaints count in public services.
+Which? is running a campaign to make complaints count in public services.

 Which? research reveals a third of people who have experienced a problem with public services in the past year didn't complain, with key reasons being not knowing who to complain to and thinking it wouldn't be worth the effort.